Hans Fallada

 Hans Fallada ([hans ˈfa.la.da]; born Rudolf Wilhelm Friedrich Ditzen; 21 July 1893 – 5 February 1947) was a German writer of the first half of the 20th century.
 Some of his better known novels include Little Man, What Now?
 (1932) and Every Man Dies Alone (1947).
 His works belong predominantly to the New Objectivity literary style, a style associated with an emotionless reportage approach, with precision of detail, and a veneration for 'the fact'.
-Fallada's pseudonym derives from a combination of characters found in the Grimm's Fairy Tales: The titular protagonist of Hans in Luck (KHM 83), and Falada the magical talking horse in The Goose Girl.
+Fallada's pseudonym derives from a combination of characters found in Grimms' Fairy Tales: The titular protagonist of Hans in Luck (KHM 83), and Fallada the magical talking horse in The Goose Girl.

 Early life

-Fallada was born in Greifswald, Germany, the child of a magistrate on his way to becoming a supreme court judge and a mother from a middle-class background, both of whom shared an enthusiasm for music, and to a lesser extent, literature.
+Fallada was born in Greifswald, Germany, the child of a magistrate on his way to becoming a supreme court judge, and a mother from a middle-class background, both of whom shared an enthusiasm for music and, to a lesser extent, literature.
 Jenny Williams notes in her biography More Lives than One (1998), that Fallada's father would often read aloud to his children works by authors such as Shakespeare and Schiller.

 In 1899, when Fallada was 6, his father relocated the family to Berlin following the first of several promotions he would receive.
 Fallada had a very difficult time upon first entering school in 1901.
 As a result, he immersed himself in books, eschewing literature more in line with his age for authors such as Flaubert, Dostoevsky, and Dickens.
 In 1909 the family again relocated, to Leipzig, following his father's appointment to the Imperial Supreme Court.

-In 1909 (age 16), he was run over by a horse-drawn cart, then kicked in the face by the horse, and the contraction of typhoid in 1910 (age 17) seem to mark a turning point in Fallada's life.
+In 1909 (age 16), he was run over by a horse-drawn cart, then kicked in the face by the horse.
+This mishap plus the contraction of typhoid in 1910 (age 17) seem to mark a turning point in Fallada's life.
 His lifelong drug problems were born of the pain-killing medications he was taking as the result of his injuries.
 These issues manifested themselves in multiple suicide attempts.

 In 1911 he made a pact with a friend, Hanns Dietrich von Necker, to stage a duel to mask their suicides, feeling that the duel would be seen as more honorable.
 However, because of both boys' inexperience with weapons, it was a bungled affair.
 Dietrich missed Fallada, but Fallada did not miss Dietrich, killing him.
 Fallada was so distraught that he picked up Dietrich's gun and shot himself in the chest, but somehow survived.
 Nonetheless, the death of his friend ensured his status as an outcast from society.

 Although he was found innocent of murder by reason of insanity, from this point on he would undergo multiple stints in mental institutions.
-At one of these institutions, he was assigned to work in a farmyard, thus beginning his lifelong affinity for farm culture.
+At one of these institutions, he was assigned to work in a farmyard, thus beginning his lifelong affinity with farm culture.